-This course focuses on the audition, rehearsal, and performance process for the production of children's plays before a live audience of the general public.
-Basic guidelines and distinct performance challenges are defined, such as, developing creative storytelling skills, interacting with a younger audience, building the actor's physical and vocal energy, flexibility and variety, and exploring a broad range of unique and imaginative characterizations.
+The student will explore and participate in the audition, rehearsal, and performance process for the production of children's plays before a live audience of the general public in the community.
+The student will be exposed to the guidelines and distinct performance challenges such as: developing creative storytelling skills, interacting with a younger audience, building the actor's physical and vocal energy, flexibility and variety, and exploring a broad range of unique and imaginative characterizations.
+The students' study culminates in a college public performance entered in the intercollegiate competition of the American College Theatre Festival.